sajjadRabiee/wallet-backend-app/README.md

 # E-Wallet API

 ## Description
 This is a RESTful API of E-Wallet project.
-This project was built with golang, MySQL, and JWT authentication and implement clean architecture.
+This project was built with golang, postgreSQL, and JWT authentication and implement clean architecture.

 ## Features
 1. General Features